gwlab-ca/scdepth/README.md

 All of these commands depend on [cache](#cache) which generates a binary encoded and bgzip compressed tag file.
 For documentation on the tag file format see [here](tag_format.md).

+## API

+There is a large python API associated with the scdepth downsampling framework documented [here](downsampler.md) with example notebooks in [./notebooks](./notebooks).

 ## Unsupported Library Types:

 The [libraries](#libraries) subcommand lists all of the currently supported libraryes.
 I have also added beta support for custom libraries using a [json file](custom-libs.md).
 Please note that this is still in beta and we are working to improve this.
 The custom library json file needs to be provided to the commands using the `--custom-libs` argument.
 I am happy to help support adding custom libraries please create an issue if you have any trouble.